-Internews supports citizen engagement in media to help communities feel more connected and empowered in their daily lives.
-On World Radio Day we celebrate a radio program operating out of South Sudan, one of the most difficult countries for journalists.
+Internews supports citizen engagement in media to connect and empower communities.
+For World Radio Day, February 13, we celebrate a radio program from South Sudan, one of the most difficult countries for journalists.

-In Mahad, an informal settlement of nearly 3,000 displaced South Sudanese, a young woman—Riak Akech—carries an audio recorder with her every day to allow residents to record messages for lost family members.
+In Mahad, an informal settlement of nearly 3,000 displaced South Sudanese, a young woman—Riak Akech—carries an audio recorder with her every day to record messages from residents for lost family members.

 Since the first broadcast over 100 years ago, radio has proved to be a powerful information source for mobilizing social change and a focal point for community life.
 In recognition, UNESCO has announced February 13 as World Radio Day.